FoundIzalith/lmuplusplus/README.md

 This is an implementation of the Legendre Memory Unit using C++.

 The Legendre Memory Unit is a novel Recurrent Neural Network design capable of achieving very fast speeds using few resources.
-It utilizes a sliding window of time, onto which the continuous time history of the network is orthogonally mapped.
+Unlike other RNNs, it is capable of being parallelized with some modifications.
+This allows us to perform complex analysis with neural networks using relatively few computational resources.

-**This project is currently unfinished and does not function.**
+**This project is currently unfinished and does not yet function.**

 ## Make